project-codeflare/appwrapper/README.md

 execution, all of the necessary information will be propagated to cause the child's Kueue-enabled operator to admit it as well.

-AppWrappers are also designed to harden workloads by providing an additional level of automatic fault detection and recovery.
+AppWrappers are designed to harden workloads by providing an additional level of automatic fault detection and recovery.
 The AppWrapper controller monitors the health of the workload and if corrective actions are not taken by the primary resource controllers within specified deadlines,